o3de/o3de.org/content/docs/user-guide/project-config/cli-reference.md

 - **`-gp GEM_PATH, --gem-path GEM_PATH`**

-  The path to the gem.
+  The path to the Gem.

 - **`-gn GEM_NAME, --gem-name GEM_NAME`**

-  The name of the gem.
+  The name of the Gem.

 - **`-egf ENABLED_GEM_FILE, --enabled-gem-file ENABLED_GEM_FILE`**

-  The CMake file that manages the list of Gems that are enabled.
+  The CMake file that manages the list of enabled Gems.
 When disabling a Gem, this command removes the Gem from the specified file.
 If not specified, this command uses the `Code/enabled_gem.cmake` file.

 - **`-ohf OVERRIDE_HOME_FOLDER, --override-home-folder OVERRIDE_HOME_FOLDER`**